Education and Training

-Additionally, the Board may recognize training from additional facilities if such a facility is either licensed or approved by a state board of massage therapy in the state where the facility is located or is an accredited facility by one or more of the following accrediting bodies: (ARSD 20:76:08:02) The South Dakota facilities accredited by an accrediting body recognized by the U.S. Department of Education are:
+Additionally, the Board may recognize training from additional facilities if such a facility is either licensed or approved by a state board of massage therapy in the state where the facility is located or is accredited by an accrediting body recognized by the U.S. Department of Education.
+(ARSD 20:76:08:02) The South Dakota facilities accredited by an accrediting body recognized by the U.S. Department of Education are:

 - Commission on Massage Therapy Accreditation (COMTA)

 - Accrediting Council for Independent Colleges and Schools (ACICS)